 - At the touch of his holy relics, the sick were cured, for from his body flowed a sweet-smelling ointment.

 A storm brought the ship to Rome.
-He went to his father’s palace and asked for lodging, and the father, without recognizing him, thinking of his son who had gone out into the world, gave him a little house to live in.
+He went to his father’s palace and asked for lodging.
+And without recognizing him, the father thought of his son who had gone out into the world.
+He gave him a little house to live in.
 Legend has it that Alexius lived there like a hermit, stoically enduring the taunts of others.
-At the end of his life, he wrote his name on a piece of paper, asked his parents and wife to forgive him for the harm he had done, and then died.
+But, at the end of his life, he wrote his name on a piece of paper, asked his parents and wife to forgive him for the harm he had done, and then died.

 Quizlet about Saint Alexis